Worried about whether you’re getting the best deal on your mortgage?

 Each mortgage rate listed also displays the points it will cost for the given rate, so you get the complete picture when shopping rates with other lenders.

-To sweeten the deal even more, Better is currently offering a $6,000 statement credit for American Express cardholders.
+To sweeten the deal even more, Better is currently offering a $6,000 statement credit for American Express cardholders (see terms).

 Better Mortgage Price Guarantee